Blackletter 404: Uppercase Alphabet (Free Downloadable Guides)

 I hope you’re having fun with this!

 We’ll take our skills even further in the next post.
 We’re going to explore how different combinations strokes can be used to craft variations of letterforms.
-We’ll take a look at how this ties into learning the other styles of blackletter.
-And finally, we’ll wrap up by taking a look at some amazing work from modern blackletter artists.
+Then we’ll take a look at how this ties into learning the other styles of blackletter.